natenka/pyneng-book-en/docs/source/book/02_git_github/git_basics.rst

 Git initial setup
 ^^^^^^^^^^^^^^^^^^^^^^^

-To start working with Git you need to specify the user name and e-mail that will be used to synchronize the local repository with the Github repository:
+To start working with Git you need to specify user name and e-mail that will be used to synchronize local repository with Github repository:

 ::

     $ git config --global user.name "username"
     $ git config --global user.email "username.user@example.com"

-See the Git settings:
+See Git settings:

 ::